cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors.md

 In these cases our automated processes will move traffic away from such location to a different Data Center making sure there is no impact for our customers.
 These traffic adjustments are mostly seamless and take only a few seconds.
 Still, it is possible that during this automated process some clients observe added latency and HTTP 502 errors.
-You can find more information about our automated traffic management tools [in this blogpost].
+You can find more information about our automated traffic management tools [in this blogpost](https://blog.cloudflare.com/meet-traffic-manager).

 **Resolution**